OpenPrinting/openprinting.github.io/_documentation/03-designing-scanner-drivers.md

 * status
 * submit

-Once the User issues any of the following Sub-command, The printer/scanner application converts these commands (or corresponding IPP requests) into the necessary USB/network/etc. communications to perform a scan, get capabilities, and so forth.
+Once the User issues any of the following sub-commands, the printer/scanner application converts these commands (or corresponding IPP requests) into the necessary USB/network/etc. communication to perform a scan, get capabilities, and so forth.

-The class of device that we are supporting for PAPPL, the scanner will only produce raster data.
-It might provide native `TIFF` support, but that is probably about it.
+In the class of device that we are supporting with PAPPL, the scanner will only produce raster data.
+It might provide native TIFF support, but that is probably all about it.
+PDF for example is not supported.

 The PAPPL scan interface should pull image data for the current page in one of three formats: 1-bit grayscale, 8-bit grayscale, and 24-bit sRGB.
 It will then be up to PAPPL to deliver the pages to the Client in `PNG`, `JPEG`, `TIFF`, or `PDF` format.
 For `PNG` and `JPEG`, each page is a separate document in the scan job.
 For `TIFF` and `PDF`, a single document is generated and streamed to the Client in response to the Get-Next-Document-Data operation.